iHunt101/mcwpdoc/setting_up_the_theme/navigation.md

 ## Dropdown Trigger & Animation

-Dropdown menu can be triggered by either : **Click** or **Hover**.
+Dropdown menu can be triggered by either : **Click** or **Hover** action.
 Once the dropdown menu is triggered, it can be shown with or without an animation.
 There are more than 25 animation effects available for dropdown trigger animation including :

 1. BounceIn
 2. FadeIn